 What is LEAP CAN?

-The LEAP CAN programme is a Community based Activity and Nutrition programme designed for pregnant women with a Body Mass Index (BMI) of 25 and over living in the LEAP area.
+LEAP’s Community based Activity and Nutrition programme (CAN) is designed for pregnant women with a Body Mass Index (BMI) of 25 and over living in the LEAP areas of Stockwell, Tulse Hill, Coldharbour and Vassall.

 The LEAP CAN programme is not about dieting or losing weight.
 It is based on making small but specific changes to eating and activity behaviour to help pregnant women maintain better control of their blood sugar levels.